 Weekly Photo Challenge – Shadow

 When I start feeling nostalgic about Yellowstone National Park, I know I can always go back and look at some of my many pictures.
+They remind me of my great Yellowstone memories.
 Maybe these bears were out looking for a pic-a-nic basket. 😉

 Weekly Photo Challenge – Nostalgia